To apply to Graduate School at the University of Pittsburgh Swanson School of Engineering:

 TRANSCRIPTS: Applicants are required to upload academic records from each academic institution(undergraduate and/or graduate) attended.
 Official, original academic credentials that are issued in a language other than English must be accompanied by a certified English translation.
 These will be considered unofficial copies.

-GRE SCORES: GRE scores are optional only for applicants to the part-time Master's program who have an undergraduate degree from an accredited U.S. university.
-In all other cases, they are required.
+GRE SCORES: GRE scores are encouraged but optional.
 Official GRE test scores must be sent directly from the Educational Testing Service (ETS).
 Using the institution code of 2927 for the University of Pittsburgh is sufficient.
 Please refer to the following web site for further information on the GRE and registration forms: http://www.ets.org/gre.

 ENGLISH PROFICIENCY (Required for international applicants): All international applicants whose first language is not English must take either the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service with a minimum score of 550 (paper-based test)/213 (computer-based test)/80 (internet-based test), the International English Language Testing System (IELTS) exam with a minimum Band of 6.5 (taking the academic writing and reading modules of the test), or the Duolingo English Test with a minimum score of 105.
 You can upload copies of your score reports (if available) when submitting your online application.
 This uploaded version is not considered "official" and will be used for preliminary review until your official scores are received from ETS/IELTS/Duolingo.

 TUITION AND FEES: Learn more about tuition and fees associated with a graduate education at the Swanson School of Engineering: http://www.ir.pitt.edu/tuition/.

 FINANCIAL ASSISTANCE: Find out how scholarships, fellowships, traineeships, and grants can help pay for education excellence: